linda-seiter/CMSC115_2258/unit2_lab/README.md

    gpa = 4.0;
    ```
 2. Run `StudentInfo` to view the output.
-3. Run `StudentInfoTest` to confirm your solution passes the Junit test.
+3. Run `StudentInfoTest` to confirm your solution passes the JUnit test.

 To summarize, you declare a variable only once in the `main` method by
 specifying its name and type.
 If you want to assign a new value to the variable